ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-4.md

 ## Wrapping Up
-I think the addition of two utility functions and a bug-fix is enough for this blog post.
+I think the addition of two utility functions and a bug-fix is enough for this "nice little break" blog post.
-We have accomplished plenty for this "nice little break" blog post, so for now I say we call it a day.
 There is certainly more that can be improved, but perhaps we will leave that for another time.
-In the next post we will improve our documentation output for certain C constructs by adding their associated source code to the generated HTML.
+In the next post we will improve the documentation output for certain C constructs by adding their associated source code to the generated HTML.
 I hope to see you then!